AwaNoodle/DevOps-CodeAssignment/README.md

 4. Production environment

 Your script should be able to build the application, run the unit tests and then deploy the application remotely with all the configuration settings updated correctly.
+Assume that site does not exist on the server and you have administrator rights on the server.

+Also keep following guidelines in mind

+1. Clearly defined deployment steps
+2. Easily extendible
+3. Feel free to use any language that will work on Windows Server 2008/2012
+4. Give notes for any security consideration

 Configuration Settings
 ======================